-You probably have a good understanding of how classical and operant conditioning works using basic behaviorism theories, but what about a learning theory that falls outside behaviorism?
+You probably understand how classical and operant conditioning use basic behaviorism theories, but what about a learning theory that falls outside behaviorism?
 Keep reading to learn more about observational learning.

 In the early 20th century, behaviorism was the primary school of thought that explained how we behave.
 Behaviorists like Ivan Pavlov and John B. Watson used experiments to show that people may change their behaviors (or develop new behaviors) through conditioning.
 By understanding that our actions have consequences, we engage in some behaviors and stray from others.

-By the mid-20th century, psychologists were realizing that this explanation didn’t tell the whole story.
-People don’t have to directly experience behavior in order to perform that behavior later.
+By the mid-20th century, psychologists realized this explanation didn’t tell the whole story.
+People don’t have to experience behavior to perform that behavior later directly.
 They could simply observe the behavior to be able to perform it later.

 What is Observational Learning?

-This idea, like many ideas associated with observational learning, seem obvious now.
+Like many ideas associated with observational learning, this idea seems obvious now.
 In the 1960s, they were just making their way into academic psychology.
-I’m going to break down observational learning, how it works, and the experiments that have brought this theory into the light.
+I will break down observational learning, how it works, and the experiments that have brought this theory into the light.

 Albert Bandura